graph-labs/cypher-workshop-generator/README.md

  # interactively fill in the required details
 ```

-Once the workshop base is generated, just check out the README file.
+Once the workshop base is generated, just check out its `README` file.